AISaturdaysLagos/Cohort8-Kapwepwe/README.md

 Step-by-step instructions on how to install and set up the project

 - Fork the repo and download to your system.
+- In your working directory, you can
+    - cd into the restaurant folder, run `pip install -r requirements.txt` in your terminal and then run `streamlit run restaurant-model-building.py` or
-- In your working directory, run `pip install -r requirements.txt` in your terminal
+    - cd into the hotel folder, run `pip install -r requirements.txt` in your terminal and then run `streamlit run hotel-model-building.py`
-- Run `streamlit run restaurant-model-building.py`

 ### Resources that inspired the project
 - Singh, H. (2006) The importance of customer satisfaction in relation to customer loyalty ..., The Importance of Customer Satisfaction in Relation to Customer Loyalty and  Retention.
 Available at: https://www.van-haaften.nl/images/documents/pdf/The%20Importance%20of%20Customer%20Satisfaction%20in%20Relation%20to%20Customer%20Loyalty%20and%20Retention.pdf (Accessed: 15 October 2023).